mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/your_own_automation_environment/index.md

 WebDriver will now wait for 2 seconds before filling in the form field.
 We then test whether its value got filled in (i.e. is not empty) by using `getAttribute()` to retrieve it's `value` attribute value, and print a message to the console if it is not empty.

-> **Note:** **注**: There is also a method called [`wait()`](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/webdriver_exports_WebDriver.html#wait), which repeatedly tests a condition for a certain length of time, and then carries on executing the code.
+> **Note:** There is also a method called [`wait()`](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/webdriver_exports_WebDriver.html#wait), which repeatedly tests a condition for a certain length of time, and then carries on executing the code.
 This also makes use of the [util library](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/lib/until.html), which defines common conditions to use along with `wait()`.

 ### 使用後のドライバのシャットダウン